btcpayserver/btcpayserver-doc/docs/Wallet.md

 1. [Gap limit](./FAQ/FAQ-Wallet.md#missing-payments-in-my-software-or-hardware-wallet)
 2. Importing a previously used wallet

-**Gap limit**: Most of the wallets have the gap limit set to 20.
+**Gap limit**: Most wallets typically have the address gap limit set to 20.
 This means that if a merchant receives 21 or more consecutive unpaid invoices, those wallets show the incorrect balance and some transactions may not be visible.

 **Wallet import**: When users add a derivation scheme of a wallet that had transactions in the past (previously used wallet), BTCPay won't be able to show the balance and transactions from the past.